IoriBranford/beeshooter/genesis/doc/POSTMORTEM.md

 But what about cases like moving to a destination point, a very common game action that involves normalizing a distance vector of arbitrary length to get a velocity?

 Another benefit of the Tiled export plugin is that it can precalculate as it exports.
 In it I precalculated lengths and unit vectors of path segments; assigning speeds to paths and path points let me precalculate velocities too.
 Then moving an object to a path point involved only adding velocity to object position and subtracting speed from distance left to travel.
-(Adding speed to distance traveled would also have worked, if you prefer.)
 I also preassigned objects to whatever paths they were on, starting at whatever path point they were on, to avoid searches at runtime.

 When moving to a variable destination like the player position, normalizing is unavoidable, in particular the division.
 But when it comes to getting the distance, SGDK offers a distance estimate function which was good enough for me, using only adding and shifting.